TheCOSCGameProject/COSC345/README.md

 A Tutorial on how to fight enemies in rooms and how to view inventory.
 [![Valeris Game Tutorial #3](https://img.youtube.com/vi/U_HqfbN5TFg/0.jpg)](https://www.youtube.com/watch?v=U_HqfbN5TFg)

+## Report Bugs
+If you encounter any bugs or issues while using the project, please feel free to report them:

+1. **Submit an Issue**: You can report bugs by opening an issue on our [Issue Tracker](https://github.com/TheCOSCGameProject/COSC345/issues).
+Please provide detailed information about the bug, including:
+   - Steps to reproduce the bug.
+   - Expected and actual behavior.
+   - Any relevant screenshots or logs.

+2. **Send an Email**: Alternatively, you can send an email to [bug-report@gmail.com](mailto:cjmt97@gmail.com) with the same information.

+We appreciate your feedback and will do our best to address the issues as soon as possible!

 ## Contributing